Diabetes - type 1Type 1 diabetes; Insulin-dependent diabetes; Juvenile diabetes; Diabetes mellitus type 1

 - Being ill in early infancy

-- Having a parent with type 1 diabetes (the risk is greater if a father has the condition)
+- Having a parent with type 1 diabetes (the risk is greater if the father has the condition)

 - Having an older mother